UCLanCSC/co2509-resources/lab16/week16.md

 }
 ```

 Use the lightswitch boilerplate code to begin with.
 You will now build up the Widget to communicate with the Firebase Realtime Database and provide interaction to the user.
 You will notice that we are using a State Widget.
-Having previously learnt the diference between State and Stateless in earlier labs and lectures.
+Having previously learnt the difference between State and Stateless in earlier labs and lectures.
 You should think what part of this application requires State to be known and kept.

 1. Add the following package to your class.
 This package will import all the functionality in order to communicate with the Firebase Database (Realtime).